 All UK and EU students benefit from a tuition fee scholarship that covers almost 75% of the tuition fees.

-The best applicant from the UK to start in autumn 2015 will be awarded a scholarship of €200 per month from the University of Bonn for the first year.
-In the second year at St Andrews in 2016/17, he or she will be awarded a McKechnie Ferguson scholarship by the German Department, which covers all tuition fees for that year plus a bursary of approximately £800.
+The best applicant from the UK to start in autumn 2017 will be awarded a scholarship of €200 per month from the University of Bonn for the first year.
+In the second year at St Andrews in 2018-2019, he or she will be awarded a scholarship by the German Department to cover all tuition fees for that year.

 The School of Modern Languages also offers a two-year residential Master of Philosophy (MPhil) degree option in German Studies.